inBeat/inbeat-website/content/top-influencers/instagram/turkey/istanbul/_index.md

 ---
-title: Top 10 Instagram Influencers In Istanbul In 2022
+title: Top 10 Instagram Influencers In Istanbul in 2023
 description: >-
-  Find top Instagram influencers in Istanbul in 2022.
+  Find top Instagram influencers in Istanbul in 2023.
 Most popular hashtags: #istanbul #honda #fatih.
 platform: Instagram
 hits: 3865
 text_top: See the top-rated Instagram profiles on inBeat.